SpotlightKid/jack-matchmaker/README.rst

 default.
 Change this interval with the option ``-I/--connect-interval``.

-When ``jack-matchmaker`` is connected and the JACK server is stopped, the shutdown event is signalled to ``jack-matchmaker``, which goes into the above connection loop again.
+When ``jack-matchmaker`` is connected and the JACK server is stopped, the shutdown event is signalled to ``jack-matchmaker``, which the enters the connection loop described above again.

 To disconnect from the JACK server and stop ``jack-matchmaker``, press Control-C.